ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch08.md

 What makes attention mechanisms so unique and useful?
-For the following illustration, suppose we are using an encoder network on a fixed-length representation of the input sequence or imageâ€"this can be a fully connected, convolutional, or attention-based encoder.
+For the following illustration, suppose we are using an encoder network on a fixed-length representation of the input sequence or image""this can be a fully connected, convolutional, or attention-based encoder.

 In a transformer, the encoder uses self-attention mechanisms to compute